-Expenditures reported on the accompanying schedule of expenditures of state awards are reported on the cash basis of accounting.
+Expenditures reported on the accompanying schedules of expenditures of federal and state awards are reported on the cash basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-Negative amounts, if any, shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
+Negative amounts, if any, shown on the Schedules represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 Pass-through identifying numbers are presented where available.
 The Authority has elected not to use the 10 percent de minimis indirect cost rate as allowed under the Uniform Guidance.

 Note 3.
-RELATIONSHIP TO STATE FINANCIAL REPORTS
+RELATIONSHIP TO FEDERAL AND STATE FINANCIAL REPORTS

-Amounts reported in the accompanying schedules agree with the amounts reported in the related state financial reports.
+Amounts reported in the accompanying schedules agree with the amounts reported in the related federal and state financial reports.